-Object Requirements Recommendations General Bundle size ~50mb total Bundle size on cellular networks ~100mb total Bundle size on WiFi networks Image markers Minimum 400x400px Maximum 800x800px JPEG format Each image marker must be unique from other image markers in a given Bundle.
-Use high-quality, visually distinct images, such as photos of people, places, or busy scenes Do not use small text, repetitive patterns, or gradients Assets 3D Models FBX or GLB format Any animations must be part of the exported model Any textures must be embedded On-screen limit of 500k triangles Texture images cannot be greater than 4096X4096 combined on a single model Limit file size and triangle counts for optimal performance Audio MP3 format Limit audio clips to 30 seconds Images PNG or JPEG format Maximum 2048x2048px Adhere to power-of-two sizes (64px, 128px, 1024px, etc.) for images to allow for faster loading times.
-Video MP4 format H.264 codec Fullscreen videos must be of 16:9 aspect ratio Maximum total 64MB for all videos in a Bundle Limit video clips to 30 seconds Minimize video file size.
+Object Requirements Recommendations General Bundle size For optimal download times, we recommend keeping bundles to 50mb if using cellular networks or 100mb if using WiFi networks. lmage markers Minimum 400x400px Maximum 800x800px JPEG format Each image marker must be unique from other image markers in a given Bundle.
+Use high-quality, visually distinct images, such as photos of people, places, or busy scenes Do not use small text, repetitive patterns, or gradients Geo markers To optimize a phone or tablet's ability to detect when entering a geo experience area, avoid making geo marker zones smaller than about half the size of a city block.
+Assets 3D Models FBX or GLB format Any animations must be part of the exported model Any textures must be embedded On-screen limit of 500k triangles Texture images cannot be greater than 4096X4096 combined on a single model The system is optimized to provide the best performance and quality for GLB models with up to one animation on the base mesh, up to 500k visible triangles, and no more than 4096px textures on any one model.
+Audio MP3 format The CMS accepts standard MP3 format for audio files.
+We recommend limiting clips to 30 seconds or less for optimal user experience.
+Images PNG or JPEG format The CMS accepts both JPEG/JPG and PNG image files up to 2096x2096 pixels in size.
+We recommend adhering to power of two sizes (64px, 128px, etc.) for optimal load times.

+Video MP4 format H.264 codec Fullscreen videos must be of 16:9 aspect ratio Maximum total 64MB for all videos in a Bundle The CMS accepts standard MP4 format for video files, and recommends limiting clips to 30 seconds or less for optimal user experience.
+Minimize video size for optimal load times. ------- -- --